 Main walls

 Repair category 2

-Notes Some hairline cracking and weathering noted to sections of the main walls, requiring an element of repair as part of an ongoing maintenance programme.
+Notes Some cracked render was noted requiring repair/maintenance.

-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of external timbers.
-Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.